yoloten/react-stack-cards/Readme.md

 - `height` - height of the card (string)
 - `width` - width of the card (string)

+`children` prop can be array of the elements in `TinderLikeCard` and `ToggleCard` or single element. `StackCard` only supports one element.

 Special props for `TinderLikeCard`:

 - `colors` - array of colors to set on the background (array of strings)